 How much you can borrow will depend on the lender and your personal circumstances.
 Lenders will want to look at your pension and any other income, including your current mortgage payments, to make an accurate assessment of how much they are willing to lend.
 This is the same process no matter how old you are – but if you are already retired, lenders will typically want to check your private and company pension forecasts, and your state pension entitlement, as part of their affordability assessment criteria.

 RIO mortgage deals typically have a maximum 60% loan-to-value (LTV) ratio.
 This means you need to own at least 40% of your property outright for your mortgage application to be accepted.
-However, the majority of older homeowners may already have this proportion of equity in their property by the time they reach retirement, and so will usually find a range of RIO mortgage options available to them.
+However, the majority of older homeowners may already have this proportion of equity in their property by the time they reach retirement, and so may find a range of RIO mortgage options available to them.

 Advantages of retirement interest-only mortgages